uwePhillPhelps/IAP-2024/Tutorials/Part 1/2 - Variables and IO.md

 4. A basic loop for repeating blocks of code.

 ## Getting stated

-Ensure that your IAP::run function is empty, and that any work from last week is appropriately saved.
+Ensure that any work from last week is appropriately saved and that you have set your `IAP.cpp` and `IAP.h` files to the <a href="../../Code%20Exercises/Tutorial%201/">clean files provided</a>.

 ## Recap